A Critical Overview of BOYS: Exploring Masculinity through Collaborative Theatre

 A Collaborative and Immersive Approach to Theatre

-Kane Husbands, founder and director of the PappyShow, creates shows that are always new, always evolving.
-His method is truly collaborative, using intense workshops in which an ensemble play and improvise to create a fresh show.
+Kane Husbands’ method for creating the show is truly collaborative, using intense workshops in which the ensemble plays and improvises to create a fresh show.
 The performers never hide behind a fictional mask: each retains his individuality, introducing himself by name, revealing a telling detail of his own story.
-The ensemble is invited to play games.
-There’s Statements, where they must step forward individually to share something about themselves.
-Transmasculine Jetsun Lama rejoices in this being his first performance since starting HRT.
-But not everyone is telling the truth.
-It’s always playful: other cast members are quick to complain if someone has overstepped the mark.
-They play Map of the World, grouping themselves behind potted palms to shout out their place of origin.
-Kabul, shouts one; Angola, another.
-Several boys are from Jamaica.
-An English lad shouts out WOLVERHAMPTON! while brandishing the smallest, weediest of pot plants, and we all laugh.
+The ensemble is invited to play games, such as Statements, where they must step forward individually to share something about themselves.
+This allows the performers to connect with the audience on a personal level, creating an immersive experience that draws the audience into their world.

 Playful Exploration of Masculinity

 The show explores masculinity in all its guises, presenting the performers as athletic, powerful, and strong, moving just as lads on the street move.
 However, the show also challenges traditional notions of masculinity by exposing vulnerability and fear.
 Through the use of playful games, the performers explore the competitiveness and cliquishness of young men, while also celebrating diversity and personal expression.
 The choreography explores movement in response to different, powerful beats, with brief atmospheric clubbing scenes, and enthralling dances that give meaning to the forceful rhythms of Roly Botha’s curated soundtrack.

 Heartbreaking Moments of Sadness and Isolation